ConductiveChimichanga/NC_assignment_2425/README.md

 - **Using Jupyter Notebook or JupyterLab:**
   - Launch Jupyter Notebook or JupyterLab.
-  - Navigate to the directory containing `NC_groupXX.ipynb`.
+  - Navigate to the directory containing the .ipynb file.
   - Click on the notebook to open it.

 - **Using Visual Studio Code (VS Code):**
   - Open Visual Studio Code.
-  - Open the folder containing `NC_groupXX.ipynb`.
+  - Open the folder containing the .ipynb file.
   - Click on the notebook file to open it in the interactive editor.
   - Make sure the **Python extension** is installed and active.